Wolfram Setz

-Wolfram Setz (born 7 July 1941) is a German historian, editor, translator and essayist.
+Wolfram Setz (7 July 1941 – 14 August 2023) was a German historian, editor, translator, and essayist.

-Life
+Life and career

-Born in Stralsund, Setz studied at the universities of University of Cologne and University of Tübingen, completing his Ph.D. in 1975 with a dissertation on Lorenzo Valla's exposure of the Donation of Constantine as a hoax.
+Born in Stralsund, Setz studied at the University of Cologne and the University of Tübingen, completing his Ph.D. in 1975 with a dissertation on Lorenzo Valla's exposure of the Donation of Constantine as a hoax.
 Setz was subsequently employed as an editor at Monumenta Germaniae Historica in Munich.
 Following retirement in 2004, he relocated to Hamburg.

-Setz is editor of the "Bibliothek rosa Winkel", a series of over 70 volumes of gay literary reprints, cultural studies, and historical works that was launched in 1991, published initially by Verlag rosa Winkel and since 2001 by Männerschwarm Verlag.
-Several of Setz's publications have contributed to the rediscovery of the LGBT rights pioneer Karl Heinrich Ulrichs (1825–1895).
+Setz was editor of the Bibliothek rosa Winkel, a series of 80 volumes of gay literary reprints, cultural studies, and historical works that was launched in 1991, published initially by Verlag rosa Winkel and after 2001 by Männerschwarm Verlag.
+Several of Setz's publications contributed to the rediscovery of the LGBT rights pioneer Karl Heinrich Ulrichs (1825–1895).

-Setz was editor of the book series "Homosexualität und Literatur" published by Verlag rosa Winkel (12 volumes, 1981-1999) and a coeditor of the scholarly journal Forum Homosexualität und Literatur (1987-2007).
+Setz was editor of the book series Homosexualität und Literatur published by Verlag rosa Winkel (12 volumes, 1981–1999) and a co-editor of the scholarly journal Forum Homosexualität und Literatur (1987–2007).
 In 1986 he was a founding member of the German LGBT organization Bundesverband Homosexualität and served for several years as a board member until the organization was dissolved in 1997.